GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

 You can set a specific release version with the `V` environment variable, as described in the
 [Git::NextVersion Plugin](https://metacpan.org/pod/Dist%3A%3AZilla%3A%3APlugin%3A%3AGit%3A%3ANextVersion) documentation.

+The version regexps for both the Changelog and NextVersion should be open enough to pick up the older style tags we used as well as incrementing a more strict `semver`.

 # ATTRIBUTES / PARAMETERS